Step 8: Capability Matching #

 • How MeasurementFunction provides fine-grained capability identification

-• The direction flip between products and instruments
+• The direction flip between parts and instruments

 • Tiered matching: function → direction → range → accuracy → resolution